infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 Remotely pushed drive "alice/workspace".
 ```

-Note that the `--push` option is provided to publish it to the Hub, making it retrievable by the other users, in particular the ones that we will be <a href="#invite-users">inviting</a> to join.
+Note that the `--push` option is included to publish the drive to the Hub so that it is easily retrievable by the other users, in particular the ones that we will be <a href="#invite-users">inviting</a> to join.

 ### List the drives ###